PACMAT review: the perfect compact picnic mat for families

 July 6, 2020

 For any outdoor loving family, a compact picnic mat is an essential item.
-Whether you’re hiking in the hills, off to the beach, or pulling over for a picnic on an epic road trip, it’s always handy to have a picnic mat to plonk your behind on.
+Whether we’re hiking in the hills, off to the beach, or pulling over for a picnic on an epic road trip in our Mazda Bongo, it’s always handy to have a picnic mat to plonk our behind on.

 This is a paid partnership with Rubbastuff.
 As always, this is an honest review.

 Now there are a lot of picnic mats to choose from, and I suppose you could just use a blanket or towel.
 But for us, we always travel light and so we need a picnic mat that is compact, yet big enough for us all to sit on.
 Add in durable and waterproof material that is machine washable, and it’s a winner for us.

 So I was extremely delighted when Rubbastuff gifted us one of their PACMAT family mats.
 Not only does it tick all the boxes for us, BUT… this one has the OS Map of the Peak District on it!
 For anyone who doesn’t know, we live in the Peak District and I’m also the editor of the Peak District Kids website.
 Plus, I’m absolutely map obsessed.
 I honestly spend hours staring at various maps, and anyone who visits our house comments that there are maps everywhere!

 The Rubbastuff PACMAT